-How to Crochet a Scarf Step By Step - Free Double Crochet Scarf Pattern
+How to Crochet a Scarf Tutorial (Free Crochet Pattern)

-For the crochet scarf pattern discussed here, I have chosen the double crochet stitch, as it works up quickly and is one of the most basic crochet stitches.
+For the first crochet scarf pattern, which is for absolute beginners, I have chosen the double crochet stitch, as it works up quickly and is one of the most basic crochet stitches.
 Double crochet is a foundational crochet stitch that most people learn almost as soon as they begin crocheting.

-For this crochet scarf pattern, I would also suggest using a nice thick, chunky yarn for your scarf.
+For styles 1 and 3, I would also suggest using a nice thick, chunky yarn for your scarf.
 This, together with a large crochet hook, is easy to work with, and once again, it works up quickly so that you won’t get discouraged by how long the project is taking!
 It will also be extra warm!

-- Size K, 6.5 mm - 9 mm hook size.
-Check the label of your yarn for the recommended size.
+- CROCHET HOOK: Check the label of your yarn for the recommended size.
 Also see the table below.

 - Tape Measure

 Best Crochet Hook Size for Scarves